precimed/gsa-mixer/README.md

 For further information refer to [Command-line reference](#command-line-reference) section.
 We also provide instructions on how to [generate your own LD reference](#generate-ld-reference) files, for example using UKB or HRC genotypes.

+Please cite [our publication](https://www.nature.com/articles/s41588-024-01771-1) if you use GSA-MiXeR software in your research work.

 ## Install GSA-MiXeR